|

 Rochling.
 At this second meeting it was stated that the Nazi

-Party had informed the industrialists that the war was practically
+Party had informed the industrialists that the war was

 lost but that it would continue until a guarantee of the